jeremiah-c-leary/vhdl-style-guide/docs/configuring.rst

 File globbing is also supported.
 The Environment variables will be expanded before globbing occurs.
 This option can be useful when running VSG over multiple files.

+Rule configurations can be specified for each file by following the format of the **rule** configuration.

 local_rules
 -----------